-Allow me to share an example: I know of a great app that helps with balancing input cost with current markets.
+Allow me to share an example: I know of a great app that helps with balancing input costs with current markets.
 The issue is I work in the Pacific Northwest, while the app uses inputs and prices of the Midwest to determine cost and loss ratio.
 While this is a great app and works well, it may not work best for the crops and prices in my local area.

-Which brings me to my next tip…
+This brings me to my next tip…

 Step #3: Consider Alternatives

 It may seem simple enough to jump in on the first innovation discovered to solve a particular challenge.
 There are many innovative apps on the market but not all fit every operation, case in point, my location-challenged app.